 - Point out a typo

-- Give kudos on some well written content
+- Give kudos on some well-written content

-Inline Comments in the Confluence Editor
+Inline Comments in the Editor

-Inline comments are only visible when viewing a Confluence page and are hidden when you start editing.
+If you're a Confluence Server or Data Center user, inline comments are only visible when viewing a Confluence page and are hidden when you start editing.
 If you’d like to see inline comments while editing, try Inline Comments in the Editor.
 This app will help you save time and incorporate feedback in context by viewing and resolving inline comments directly in the Confluence editor.

 Sharing Confluence pages